MyPyDavid/raman-fitting/README.md

 ```
 ### Usage

-Place your data files in the default location or change this default setting in the config:
+Place your data files in the default location or change this default setting in the config.
 ``` bash
 home/.raman_fitting/datafiles
 ```
-and run in a terminal
+The following command will attempt the indexing, preprocessing, fitting and plottig on all the files found in this folder.
 ``` bash
 raman_fitting
 # default run mode is normal
 ```
-The fitting process will start on all the files found in the datafiles folder.
+#### Datafiles

 The raman data files should be .txt files with two columns of data values.
-The first column should contain the raman shift values and the second one the intensity.
+The first column should contain the Raman shift values and the second one the measured intensity.
 Filenames will be parsed into a sampleID and position, in order to take the mean of the measured intensity of several positions on the same sample.

 An example of filename formatting and parsing result: